tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 ## Manual For The Quiz App Demo
-A web application written in JavaScript (using React), CSS, and HTML.
+A web application written in JavaScript, CSS, and HTML.
 The application is a straightforward quiz where the user is asked questions about web programming or development concepts.

 The user is given a set amount of time to answer questions, after selecting an answer they will be shown if they are correct or not.
 At the end their points will be totaled and they will be prompted to play again.